 “It’s just that before you tried helping me, I thought I lost everything and that I didn’t even have hope for any kind of a future.”
 It was there that Amar’s voice cracked.
 “It’s just odd.
 I blamed you for taking away my chance at a new life, but if we get out of this alive it’s going to turn out that you gave me a real one.
 How can I not trust you now?”

 Jon gave what was meant to be a brief pat on Amar’s hand, but his hand lingered.
 Their eyes locked again.
 Amar’s fingers lightly touched his hair.
-And then he was pulling Amar close for a deep kiss.
+And then, without thought, he was pulling Amar close for a deep kiss.